whats2000/whats2000/README.md

         self.ask_me_about = [
             "PyTorch and Hugging Face Transformers deployment",
+            "Vision Language Model Applications",
             "TypeScript and React development with Vite",
             "Developing VSCode extension with React and TypeScript", "Website development with React and Node.js"
         ]

-        self.reach_me = "Create an issue in the repository"
+        self.reach_me = "Create an issue in the repository or message me at LinkIn"

         self.love = [
-            "Coding Website",
+            "Frontend Vibe Coding for fast POC",
             "Playing with Torch",
-            "Trying new languages I've never used before", "Publishing interesting projects"
+            "Trying new languages I've never used before", "Publishing interesting open source projects"
         ]

         self.fun_facts = [